-One of the most common questions homeschoolers ask is, “How do I know if I am covering it ALL?” or “How can I be sure that I am doing enough?”
-Homeschoolers can easily get overwhelmed by trying to “teach it all,” but Evan-Moor has great systems in place to make sure that homeschoolers are covered.
+One of the most common questions homeschoolers ask is, “How do I know if I am covering it ALL?”
+Homeschoolers can easily get overwhelmed by trying to “teach it all,” but Evan-Moor has great educational materials to make sure that homeschoolers are covered.

 When Evan-Moor generously asked me to choose one of their products to review, I jumped at the chance to try Skill Sharpeners.
 Why?
 As a homeschooler, I wanted to see how my children would do with using the basic skills for their grade level.
 These eye-catching books were just the right option.